Code-Institute-Submissions/CobraKai/README.md

     * The margin between the social media links were too close together so using dev tools I played around with the padding size and found one that worked [here](assets/images/social-media-icons-after.png).

+    * I used bootstrap to align my images in a much more user friendly way.
+I then checked this using dev tools to ensure the design was consistent at my breakpoints. [printscreen](assets/images/bootstrap-images.png)